The Tea House

 Due to increasing demand, we would like to draw your attention to the fact that the Japanese gardens surrounding our Tea House are not open to visitors.
 Like living paintings, the different perspectives and compositions they offer throughout the seasons can only be admired from the Tea House or its terrace.

-Our Tea House has been designed to offer you a privileged moment over a cup of tea, rooibos or herbal tea.
-Its Japanese Chashitsu tea room is reserved for tasting exceptional teas.
+Our Tea House has been designed to offer you a special moment over a cup of tea, rooibos, or herbal tea.
+Its Japanese tea room, Chashitsu, is reserved for tasting exceptional teas.

-To enjoy a tea, rooibos or herbal tea in the best possible conditions, a certain number of criteria must be met.
-The quality of the leaves and water, the right accessories and the right preparation are all factors to be taken into account.
+To enjoy tea, rooibos, or herbal tea in the best possible conditions, a number of criteria must be met.
+The quality of the leaves and water, the right accessories, and proper preparation are all factors to consider.

-With the advice of our staff, you'll be able to savour our most popular references and discover our new products in our Tea House, the only one of its kind in Europe.
+With the help of our staff's advice, you will have the opportunity to savor our most popular teas and discover our new products in our Tea House, which is unique in Europe.

 Tastings & tea ceremonies

-For connoisseurs of fine teas, Chanoyu Japanese tea ceremonies and Gong fu cha tea tastings (the art of Chinese tea tasting) are regularly organized in the dedicated room.
+For lovers of fine teas, Japanese Chanoyu tea ceremonies and Gong fu cha tea tastings (the art of Chinese tea tasting) are regularly organized in the dedicated room.

-The art of Chinese tea introduces you to gong fu cha, gaiwan or zhong and the use of the small yixing memory teapot.
-This traditional Chinese porcelain cup with lid, used for tasting fragile teas, allows you to follow the evolution of the tea through its various infusions.
+The art of Chinese tea allows you to discover gong fu cha, gaiwan or zhong, and the use of the small yixing memory teapot.
+This cup with a traditional Chinese porcelain lid, used for tasting delicate teas, allows you to follow the evolution of the tea through its different infusions.

-Throughout the Japanese Chanoyu ceremony, literally "the way of tea", the tea master opens the doors to three teas and their associated rituals: matcha, a fine powder of the finest tea leaves; sencha, Japan's most distinctive green tea; and gyokuro, literally "precious dew".
+Throughout the Japanese Chanoyu ceremony, literally "the way of tea," the Tea Master opens the doors to three teas and their associated rituals: matcha, a fine powder made from the highest quality tea leaves; sencha, Japan's most characteristic green tea; and gyokuro, literally "precious dew."

-Open to the world and to the arts in all their diversity, the Maison de Thé regularly welcomes artists for exhibitions and events (tea tales, Médi'thé workshops, etc.).
+Open to the world and to the arts in all their diversity, and keen to encourage initiatives that foster meaningful encounters, the Tea House regularly welcomes artists for exhibitions and events (storytelling around the teapot, Médi'thé workshops, etc.).

-In the store adjoining the Tea House, visitors can see all our teas and discover the accessories we use to prepare them.
-It's a way of prolonging the magic and sharing it with others.
+In the shop next to the Tea House, visitors can see all our teas and discover the accessories needed to prepare them.
+It's a way to prolong the magic and share it with others.

 Opening hours